groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-splitting/split-text-file-line-intervals-groupdocs-merger-java/_index.md

 - Java document manipulation
 type: docs
 ---

-# How to Split a Text File by Line Intervals Using GroupDocs.Merger for Java
+# How to Split File by Lines Using GroupDocs.Merger for Java

+Dividing a large text file into smaller, more manageable pieces **by lines** is a common need when you ‑ for example ‑ process logs, batch‑import data, or reorganize lengthy reports.
+In this tutorial you’ll learn exactly how to **split file by lines** with GroupDocs.Merger for Java, see why this approach saves time, and get a ready‑to‑run code sample.

-## Introduction
+## Quick Answers

-Are you looking to divide a large text file into smaller, more manageable sections based on line intervals?
-Whether it's for batch processing or efficient data organization, accurately splitting files is essential.
-This guide will walk you through using GroupDocs.Merger for Java to split text files by specific line ranges.

-In this tutorial, we'll cover:
+- **What does “split file by lines” mean?** It creates separate text files that each contain a defined range of line numbers from the original document.
-- Setting up and utilizing GroupDocs.Merger for Java
+- **Which library handles the split?** GroupDocs.Merger for Java provides a simple API for line‑interval splitting.
-- Step-by-step instructions on how to split a text file into intervals using line numbers
-- Practical applications of the split feature in various scenarios

-Let's begin with the prerequisites you need before getting started.
+- **Do I need a license?** A free trial works for testing; a permanent license is required for production use.
+- **Can I split by character count instead?** Not directly—use a pre‑processing step to reshape the file before splitting.
+- **What Java version is supported?** Any Java 8+ runtime is compatible.

+## What is “split file by lines”?
+Splitting a file by lines means taking a single text document and breaking it into multiple files, each containing a specific range of consecutive lines (e.g., lines 1‑3, 4‑6, etc.).
+This technique is ideal for batch processing, parallel analysis, or simply improving readability.

+## Why Use GroupDocs.Merger for Java?
+GroupDocs.Merger abstracts the low‑level file‑I/O work, letting you focus on the business logic.
+It handles large files efficiently, supports many document formats, and offers a clean, fluent API that integrates nicely with Maven or Gradle builds.

 ## Prerequisites

-Before we dive in, make sure you have:
-- **Java Development Environment:** Ensure Java is installed and configured on your system.
+- **Java Development Kit (JDK) 8 or higher** – ensure `java` and `javac` are on your PATH.
-- **GroupDocs.Merger for Java Library:** Include this library in your project.
-We'll cover setup with Maven or Gradle, as well as direct download options.
+- **GroupDocs.Merger for Java** – add the library via Maven, Gradle, or a direct download.
-- **Basic Understanding of Java Programming:** Familiarity with Java syntax and concepts is recommended.
+- **Basic Java knowledge** – you should be comfortable with classes, methods, and exception handling.

 ## Setting Up GroupDocs.Merger for Java

-To use GroupDocs.Merger for Java in your project, you need to install the library.
-Here are a few methods:

-**Maven:**
-Add the following dependency to your `pom.xml` file:
+Add the library to your project using one of the methods below.

+**Maven** – paste this dependency into your `pom.xml`:
 ```xml
 <dependency>
     <groupId>com.groupdocs</groupId>